d2kx/dmh-ipapi-frontend/README.md

 and serve the static files with a web server of your choice.

-Please note that since this app is only meant for local use, the backend url is statically set to **localhost:3100**, matching the default of dmh-ipapi-backend.
+Please note that by default with local usage, the backend url is set to **localhost:3100**, matching the default of dmh-ipapi-backend.

 ## one more thing